 Research the lender

 Once you have found several loans that look right, do a little research into each of the organizations offering the loans.
-Check with the Better Business Bureau to review the company profile and their rating.
-See if there are any complaints against them.
-Pay close attention to the nature of those complaints and how the company resolved those grievances.
+See what accredations they have and if they have any complaints with any government agencies that have been set up to protect customer interests.

 There are many sites that will compare different lending options and break down each of the benefits and downsides in a simple and easy to understand manner.